-And for those who are the strongest of the strong, who are able to rise above even the temptation of power over vast portions of the planet, there is the strongest temptation of all, the lure to see oneself as above all the people, god-like, no longer a mere mortal, one whom must be respected by even God, so precious that angels will be dispatched to provide a soft landing (or at the very least an aircraft carrier waiting a mile off the coast for just such a scene).
-Thank God that such self-centred individuals are relatively rare, and can occasionally be voted out of power.
+And for those who are the strongest of the strong, who are able to rise above even the temptation of power over vast portions of the planet, there is the strongest temptation of all, the lure to see oneself as entitled, as above all the people, god-like, no longer a mere mortal, one whom must be respected by even God, so precious that angels will be dispatched to provide a soft landing.
+Sadly it seems in our western culture today that more and more people see themselves as entitled, that others should make way for them, that it is their God-given right to butt into line, or to stand in the intersection yakking on their cellphone, or to demand that they be served right now!
+Even worse, those who have real power in our political and economic systems see no problems with flaunting the laws of our land or grabbing obscene chunks of money and resources while ignoring those with few or none, all the while justifying their actions with thoughts of "I'm entitled to this!"

-Even, or especially in the heart of a major city, we live in a wilderness, a world where temptations swirl around us, offering endless opportunities for us to succumb.
+Although we don't live in the wilderness but in the heart of a major city, just the same temptations swirl around us, offering endless opportunities for us to succumb.
 We try to resist, and to various degrees we are successful, but we are not perfect.
 When we fail we are not pleased with ourselves, and so especially during this time of Lent we pause, and reflect, and are sorry for (it's too bad the word 'penitent' has gone out of style, for it means all of that) the times we have yielded to temptation and failed to live out our love for and of God.
-I don't mean just the 'simple' temptations of food and trinkets (most of us can handle those kinds of temptation, although I still can lose control in an online bookstore!), but we succumb to the more subtle and more dangerous kinds; the temptations to behave in ways that cause hurt, or despair, or people to turn away from God.
-Temptations that cause us to turn away from God, and to focus upon ourselves; to turn service into "serve-us".
+I don't mean just the 'simple' temptations of food and trinkets (most of us can handle those kinds of temptation, although I still can lose control in an online bookstore!), but we succumb to the more subtle and more dangerous kinds; the temptations that cause us to turn away from God, and to focus upon ourselves; to turn service into "serve-us".
 We are frail and fragile creatures, and we are not perfect, and do yield to temptations from time to time.

 What grace then that we have a saviour in Christ Jesus who did demonstrate a perfect power to resist temptation, and who did serve in perfect obedience unto death to atone for our weaknesses and sins.
-What a divine blessing that in Christ our failures, and weaknesses, and yieldings are forgiven.
+What a divine blessing that in Christ our failures, our weaknesses, and our yielding are forgiven.
 Not that this gives us license or permission to rush headlong into the next batch of temptations with glee and abandon, for each one of our failures and sins is another burden upon our Lord, but that with deep joy, and thankfulness, and peace we can acknowledge that in spite of our weaknesses and faults and failures we will be presented spotless before the Lord our God through Christ's redeeming power.
 What mercy, what love we have been shown by God in Jesus of Nazareth, of whom God himself declared "This is my beloved Son, with whom I am well pleased.
 Listen to him"